 When you are in a country where you don’t speak the language, where they are reluctant to take you because the whole country believes hitchhiking is illegal, you are in a major city with a short deadline to arrive in Madrid, trust me, it is very stressful and it is easy to feel down.
 Frequently I had to self-reflect and remind myself why I was doing this to not lose motivation.

 The sun always rises

 Today I no longer look at stress negatively.
-Instead I interpret it as an unforeseen surprise which contributes to my self development and challenges my creative thinking.
+Instead, I interpret it as an unforeseen surprise which contributes to my self-development and challenges my creative thinking.
 As I said earlier, problems will arise, but it’s your choice how you look at them.
 The more you stress the less you can concentrate and the less effective you are.
-Accepting the very concept of roadblocks in life should not scare you away from making hard decision and taking risks.
+Accepting the very concept of roadblocks in life should not scare you away from making a hard decision and taking risks.
 Each situation has one outcome with two sides and you may choose to look at it as positive or negative.

 One outcome – two sides

 We are at around the 9th day of the hitchhiking trip and the Lisbon holiday was coming to an end.
 My last ride towards Lisbon was with a Brazilian couple who were going to travel back to Madrid a few days later and I was considering going back with them.
 Solid plan!
 What could possibly go wrong, right?